FOREX-Dollar gains vs euro and yen on U.S. retail sales data

 The yen posted its biggest percentage loss against both the dollar and euro in two weeks after a newspaper report indicated Japan’s government may cut corporate taxes.

-In late New York trade, the dollar traded up 1.34 percent at 98.19 yen.
+The dollar was last up 1.3 percent at 98.17 yen.
 Only last week the dollar was at a seven-week low against the yen.

 An early euro rally, fueled by a stronger-than-expected ZEW sentiment survey in Germany that gave hope a euro zone recovery is picking up pace, fizzled as the dollar’s data-induced rally picked up steam in the thin summer trading volumes..